litmuschaos/v1-litmus-docs/docs/ebs-loss-by-tag.md

   </tr>
   <tr>
     <td> Kube AWS </td>
-    <td> EBS volume loss against specified application </td>
+    <td> EBS volume loss by Tag against specified application </td>
     <td> EKS </td>
   </tr>
 </table>

 ## Prerequisites

-- Ensure that Kubernetes Version > 1.13
+- Ensure that Kubernetes Version > 1.15
 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `ebs-loss` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/ebs-loss/experiment.yaml)
+- Ensure that the `ebs-loss-by-tag` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/ebs-loss-by-tag/experiment.yaml)
 - Ensure that you have sufficient AWS access to attach or detach an ebs volume from the instance.
+- Ensure the target volume to detach should not be the root volume for the instance.
 - Ensure to create a Kubernetes secret having the AWS access configuration(key) in the `CHAOS_NAMESPACE`.
 A sample secret file looks like:

 ```yaml